THE GYPSY PROPHECY

 Do not say a word!
 Judy was already upset by the wide-spread hostility emanating from the scandal and feared the added publicity would make things worse.
 I hate to say it, but Judy was right.
 It would definitely have worse before it got better.
-However, we had to fight back!
+However, in my mind, we had to fight back!
 To say nothing would allow this lie to remain unchallenged.